6.4. Analysis of evaluation results#

 10.0

-In other words, if we look at the absolute mean value and its standard deviation, we find that B has a higher mean, but by only a tiny amount in comparison to the standard deviation.
+In other words, if we look at the absolute mean value and its standard deviation, we find that B has a higher mean, but by only a tiny amount compared to the standard deviation.
 However, closer inspection reveals that the score of B is always higher than that of A. Every subject thought that B is better than A!

-Thus if we calculate the difference in scores between A and B, perhaps that would give us a more conclusive answer.
+Thus, if we calculate the difference in scores between A and B, perhaps that would give us a more conclusive answer.

 Subject